tymlipari/home-assistant-hue-inovelli-blueprints/README.md

 Path: `blueprints/automation/inovelli/hue_dimmer_zha_unified.yaml`

 Handles:
-- Dimming start/stop via paddle
+- Paddle dimming (hold/release)
 - Scene cycling (forward/back)
 - Default scene activation
-- Detailed logging for troubleshooting
+- Logging for troubleshooting

 ### 🔧 `Hue Room Dimmer - Dynamic Up/Down`
 Path: `blueprints/script/inovelli/dim_hue_room_lights.yaml`

 Handles:
-- Smooth dimming loop
+- Smooth dimming loop for a Hue room
-- Customizable brightness step
+- Customizable brightness step and direction
 - Parameterized by `room`, `direction`, and `step`

 ---

 ## 🧪 Example Use Case

-1. Create a room in the Hue app named `OfficeFan`
+1. Create a room in the Hue app named `Office`
-2. Add matching helpers:
+2. Add matching helpers in Home Assistant:
-   - `input_boolean.dimmer_officefan`
+   - `input_boolean.dimmer_office`
-   - `input_number.scene_index_officefan`
+   - `input_number.scene_index_office`
-3. Add or sync scenes like `scene.officefan_relax`, `scene.officefan_energize`
+3. Add or sync scenes like `scene.office_relax`, `scene.office_energize`
-4. Create a script from the dimmer blueprint with room = `OfficeFan`
+4. Create a script from the dimmer blueprint with `room = Office`
 5. Create an automation from the unified automation blueprint and link it to the script

 Now your Inovelli switch will:
-- Dim the Hue room precisely on hold
+- Dim the Hue room lights smoothly on paddle hold
-- Stop on release
+- Stop dimming on release
 - Cycle through available scenes using button 3
-- Activate a default scene (if configured)
+- Optionally activate a default scene when the room is turned on

 ---